hichamnaimi/memee/README.md

 const memorizedHello = memee(hello);

-memorizedHello(); // will performe and return 'hello' memorizedHello(); // already cached, it will return directly the result 'hello
+memorizedHello(); // will performe and return 'hello' memorizedHello(); // already cached, it will return directly the result 'hello'

 // Memorized for xxxx milliseconds